TriplyDB/Documentation/docs/generics/sparql-pagination.md

       await results.toFile('my-file.nt')
       ```

     c.
 Load all results into memory in the form of an Array.
 Note that this is almost never used.
-If you want to process results, then option 3a is better; if you want to persist results, then option 3b is better.
+If you want to process results, then use the 3a option; if you want to persist results, then option 3b suits better.

       ```ts
       // Loading results for a SPARQL construct or SPARQL select query into memory.